opnsense/docs/source/manual/how-tos/dynamic_routing_ospf.rst

 Setup OSPF between Routers
 ------------------------------------------

-This guide provides a step-by-step setup for OSPF between two OPNsenses.
+This guide provides a step-by-step setup for OSPF between two routers.
 Each router has a WAN connection, a unique LAN network, and a shared internal peering network.
 The routes of the unique LAN networks and any new networks should be automatically shared between the two routers.

 ..
 Note::

-   Peering network means that the OPNsenses are directly attached to each other via these interfaces.
+   Peering network means that the routers are directly attached to each other via these interfaces.
 This can be done either by connecting a network cable directly between these ports, or ensuring they are connected to the same switch in the same Layer 2
    Broadcast Domain.